 A student is eligible to stand for this examination after receiving approval of the doctoral degree plan from the GSBS Office and completing most of the course work prescribed by the approved plan.
 Students may take the Qualifying Examination as soon as they have completed core coursework, however, it must be completed by the end of the third year.
 There will be no additional exams given after the deadline.
 Each exam component (written and oral) can be remediated once.
-A petition for an extension should be made by the mentor and approved by the Dean of the GSBS.
-Failure to pass both exam components before this deadline may result in termination of the student from the Biomedical Sciences program/GSBS.
+A petition for an extension should be made by the mentor and approved by the GSBS Dean.
+In the absence of extenuating circumstances, failure to complete the Qualifying Examination by the end of the third year will results in dismissal from the Biomedical Sciences program/GSBS.
+Each exam component (written and oral) can be remediated once.
+Failure to pass both exam components will result in dismissal of the student from the Biomedical Sciences program/GSBS.
 If a student fails the qualifying examination, but is in good academic standing, the student may graduate with a Non-Thesis M.S. degree, if all requirements are met.
 The topic of the qualifying exam may be on any relevant research area.
 The research topic may not be the aims of an existing or submitted research proposal from the mentor or anyone other than the student.